Home

 Incentive Search Database

-Centerpoint Energy is the main electricity utility company in Houston.
-Texas is a deregulated state when it comes to utilities, which means residents have the options to choose their rates.
+Below is a list of the local utility companies for the Houston area.
+Utility incentives update regularly.
+Check out each of their websites for the latest rebates for improving energy use and efficiency.
+CenterPoint Energy is the main electricity utility company in Houston.
+Texas is a deregulated state regarding utilities, which means residents have the option to choose their rates.
 The below list includes a handful of retail electric providers (REPs) that offer different pricing plans and services.
+If you'd like to compare rates, click here.

-Other Resources To Improve Energy Efficiency
+Other Resources to Improve Energy Efficiency

-Texas PACE Authority
+• Texas PACE Authority

-A Property Assessed Clean Energy (PACE) Program is financial tool that incentivizes property owners to upgrade facility infrastructure with little or no capital down.
+A Property Assessed Clean Energy (PACE) Program is a financial tool that incentivizes property owners to upgrade facility infrastructure with little or no capital down.
 PACE loans are treated as a tax assessment against the property and are secured by a property tax lien.

-Houston Case Study
+• Houston Case Study

 The U.S. Department of Energy provides case studies for buildings located in each major city.
 The purpose is to show what is possible in terms of creative construction, recommended improvements, technology, project management, sustainability, and what is possible to achieve.

-Green Building Resource Center: Houston
+• Green Building Resource Center: Houston

 The Green Building Resource Center holds additional resources for Houston energy efficiency.
 Check out this site for more resource links, case studies, and events.